Autism-Related Catatonia: Shut Downs, Mobility, and Speech Difficulties After Early Childhood

 Catatonia in autism does not look the same as how it is described in the psychiatric condition.
 It does not have to be associated with schizophrenia and can present on its own or with other conditions.

-Catatonia presentation in those with autism
+Catatonia presentation in autistic people

 In the new DSM -V (Diagnostic and Statistical Manual of Mental Disorders), catatonia is no longer considered to be a type of schizophrenia.
 There is the diagnosis of Catatonia Not Otherwise Specified which can be applied to other diagnoses like autism.